alibaba/anyproxy/README.md

 Feature
 ------------
 * work as http or https proxy
-* fully configurable, you can write your own rule file in javascript to change users' request or modify response
+* fully configurable, you can modify a request at any stage, no matter it's just before sending or after servers' responding.
 * when working as https proxy, it can generate and intercept https requests for any domain without complaint by browser (after you trust its root CA)

 Usage